EthanDayley/freeman-asd-oxtr-fish-analysis/README.md

 This directory contains the statistics files output by the BZ-X800 analyzer software without additional processing.

 ## Data Preprocessing
-This directory contains programs to preprocess the data.
+This directory contains Python programs to preprocess the data.

 ## Preprocessed Statistics Files
 This directory contains statistics files that have been through preprocessing.

+## Analysis Code
+This directory contains R scripts for analyzing the data.

+## Analysis Output
+This directory contains the output of the R scripts from Analysis Code.